Duong, Dreher, Chatila, Hamilton Join Full-Time Staff

 Pete Carlon is retiring from a 35-year career with UTA Athletics.

 The 2016 Inaugural Blazing 5K Open Division Run consisted of more than a dozen runners and raised money for the UT Arlington cross country programs on Saturday.

-During his time, he has led the Mavericks to 19 team conference championships and won an unprecedented 19 Southland Conference Coach of the Year honors between the indoor, outdoor and cross country seasons.
-In addiiton, Sauerhage has coached 29 athletes who have received All-America honors.
+During his time as head coach, Sauerhage has led the Mavericks to 20 team conference championships and has won an unprecedented 20 conference Coach of the Year honors between the indoor, outdoor and cross country seasons.
+In addition, Sauerhage has coached 29 athletes who have received All-America honors.

 In the outdoor season, nine athletes qualified for the NCAA Outdoor Championships, and seven of them - Martin, Cordero Gray, Clayton Vaughn, Isiah Clements, Jeff Rodriguez, Juan Lewis and Andrew Pettis - earned Second-Team All-America honors.